 Cauchy B Coeff: Sets the 'b' coefficient in Cauchy's equation, which is used in Indigo to govern dispersive refraction.
 Units are micrometers squared.
 Setting to 0 disables dispersion.
 Note: the render can be slower to converge when dispersion is enabled, because each ray refracted through a dispersive medium can represent just one wavelength.
 So only set cauchy_b_coeff to other than 0 if you really want to see dispersion.

-Typical values for glass and water lie in the range 0.003 - 0.01
+Typical values for glass and water lie in the range 0.003 - 0.01 absorbed as it passes through the medium.

 (see http://en.wikipedia.org/wiki/Cauchy%27s_equation for some coefficients)